 - Verify your phone number by entering in the six-digit code Google sent you.

 - You may be asked to choose whether or not to add your current computer as a trusted device — select Yes if this is your own personal device, or choose No if it's a shared device.

-- Confirm that you wish to turn on two-step verification.
+- Confirm that you wish to turn on two-step verification by clicking Turn On.

 And you're set!
 Google will now send your phone a six-digit code for any app that uses Google's web interface to authenticate your account.